 Staying at a hotel on a business trip should be a safe experience.
 Enjoying a weekend at a hotel should be an enjoyable break from routine.
 Vacationing at a resort should be relaxing—not life-threatening because of negligent security.

 If you were assaulted and seriously injured because of negligent hotel security or if a loved one was killed because of negligent resort security, no matter where in the country it happened, talk to the Phoenix premises liability attorneys at the law firm of Snyder & Wenner, P.C. in Phoenix.

-Hotel and resort owners and managers can be held liable for inadequate security when their neglect causes harm to visitors and guests.
+Hotel and resort owners and managers can be held liable for inadequate security when their negligence causes harm to visitors and guests.
 Was a security guard out sick or taking a break?
 Was there adequate lighting in the parking lot?
 Was a key duplicated?
 Were there defective locks on a window?
-Negligent security helps criminals rob or assault innocent people.
+Negligent security helps criminals to rob or assault innocent people.